 - Credentialing barriers in some states limit opportunities for re-specialization, re-licensure, or alternative routes to licensure of otherwise qualified personnel

-- 47% of speech-language pathologists report shortages in their schools
+- Overall, 15% of educational audiologists report shortages in their schools.2

 - The national ratio of school psychologists (1:1182) is twice the recommended ratio (1:500–700).
 Further, there will be a shortage of almost 15,000 school psychologists in the United States by 2020.3

 - The national ratio of students to school counselors (482:1) is almost twice the recommended ratio (250:1).4

 - National data indicates 39% of public schools have a school nurse all day, every day, while another 35% of schools have a school nurse who works part time in one or more schools.
 Twenty-five percent of schools do not employ a school nurse.5

 - 49 states report a shortage of special education teachers/related service personnel for 2013–2014.6

 - 82% of special educators and SISP from across the nation report that there are not enough professionals to meet the needs of students with disabilities.7